tinagui/Swarm-Intelligence-in-Bioinformatics/README.md

 2)	employed foragers: employed bees exploit the food source, calculate the nector amount, and carry the optimal path information back to hive.
 3)	unemployed foragers: unemployed bees consist of two groups of bees – onlookers and scouts.
 Onlookers wait in the hive for the information that is shared by the employed bees.
 Scout bees are translated from employed bees and always continues seeking new food sources near the hive. <br>

 Comparing Artificial Bee Colony algorithm with Particle Swarm Optimization and Ant Colony Optimization methods, it carries the advantages of fast convergence, high flexibility, and strong robustness.
-The mechanism of ABC is provided in Algorithm 3.
 ```
 Algorithm 3: Artificial Bee Colony
 1:	Initialize food sources